Data is today’s oil because its value is immeasurable. It can help you answer questions related to the state of your business.

 The go-to spreadsheet applications, such as Google Spreadsheet, lack a Sankey Diagram.

-We recommend you install a third-party software (add-on) in Google Sheets to access ready-made and visually stunning Sankey Diagrams.
+We recommend you install third-party software (add-on) in Google Sheets to access ready-made and visually stunning Sankey Diagrams.

-Data reporting entails collecting and visualizing raw data using an easy-to-interpret format for presentation to the top management and other stakeholders.
+Definition: Data reporting entails collecting and visualizing raw data using an easy-to-interpret format for presentation to the top management and other stakeholders.

 Data reporting examples can answer basic questions about the overall condition of your business.